-Heitz Cellar operates a tasting room located almost directly across from Hall Winery on Highway 29 just south of the town of St. Helena.
-This tasting room opened in 2002 and is on the location of their original winery site which was founded in 1961 by Joe (passed away in 2000) and Alice Heitz.
-This makes them one of the older continuously operating wineries in Napa.
-In fact when they were founded, there were less than 20 wineries in operation in the Napa Valley.
-It certainly took a while for the Napa Valley to recover from Prohibition and today more than 80 years after the end of Prohibition there are now more than 1,100 producers in the Napa area making wine commercially.
+Heitz Cellar maintains a tasting salon located almost directly across from Hall Winery on Highway 29 slightly south of the town of St. Helena.
+This tasting room opened in 2002 and is on the location of the original Heitz Winery which was founded in 1961 by Joe (passed away in 2000) and Alice Heitz.
+Heitz Cellar is one of the older continuously operating wineries in Napa Valley.
+In fact, when they were founded, there were less than 20 wineries in operation in Napa Valley.
+It certainly took a while for Napa Valley to recover from Prohibition and today more than 80 years after the end of Prohibition there are now more than 1,100 producers in Napa Valley making wine commercially.

 Joe was born in Illinois and grew up on a farm.
-Vetinery medicine was his first calling; he dropped out of school after World War II started to join the United States Air Force.
-Through the air force, he was stationed in Fresno – after the war finished, he stayed and went to UC Davis where he graduated with a degree in enology in 1948, three years later graduating with his Masters degree, also from UC Davis (he was one of only a handful of students in his graduating class with enology degrees).
-Following his graduation he had two job offers, one from the owners of Freemark Abbey at the time and the other from Gallo Winery.
-He ended up taking the job at Gallo where he worked with Ernest and Julio Gallo for a short while.
+Veterinary medicine was his first calling; he dropped out of school after World War II started to join the United States Air Force.
+Through the air force, he was stationed in Fresno – after the war finished, he went to UC Davis where he graduated with a degree in enology in 1948, three years later graduating with his master’s degree, also from UC Davis (he was one of only a handful of students in his graduating class with enology degrees).
+Following his graduation, he had two job offers, one from the owners of Freemark Abbey at the time and the other from GALLO.
+He ended up taking the job at GALLO where he worked with Ernest and Julio Gallo for a short while.

 The old stone gravity 2-level winery was built with rock quarried from nearby and dates from 1898.
 The foundation stone with the date and name of founder, Anton Rossi is located high up on the stone wall above the main winery entrance.
 After prohibition the winery was owned by a San Francisco restaurateur, A. Valenti (who wasn’t at the property very often).
 A Valenti sold the property to Fred Holt during World War II.